Jabez Campfield: Early life and education

-Campfield married Sarah Ward in Newark in April 1765, and moved to Morristown, where Campfield set up his medical practice.
-They bought a home on the outskirts of town, which is now owned and managed by the Morristown Chapter of the Daughters of the American Revolution.
-It is listed on the National Register of Historic Places as the Dr. Jabez Campfield House and it is known locally as the Schuyler Hamilton House.
+Campfield married Sarah Ward in Newark in April 1765, and moved to Morristown, where he set up his medical practice.
+The couple bought a home on the outskirts of town, which is now owned and managed by the Morristown Chapter of the Daughters of the American Revolution.
+It is listed on the National Register of Historic Places as the Dr. Jabez Campfield House, and it is known locally as the Schuyler Hamilton House.

-The Campfields had one son, William, born 12 February 1766 and died 16 July 1824.
+The Campfields had one son, William, who was born on 12 February 1766 and died on 16 July 1824.